grokkingnix/quote-generator/README.md

-# This is a javascript based quote generator
+# Javascript based quote generator

 You can see a demo [here](https://grokkingnix.github.io/quote-generator/)